-Often, the easiest way to begin to gain this experience is by shadowing people you already know — your family physician or pediatrician, dentist or orthodontist, or veterinarian.
+Often, the easiest way to begin to gain this experience is by shadowing people you already know — your family physician or pediatrician, dentist or orthodontist, or veterinarian, for example.
 Others might be friends of your family, members of your church or other local organization, or parents of your friends.
 First experiences might be very short-term “shadow” experiences.
 Each experience you have makes it more likely the next experience will be more substantial.

-Ideally, you should have medically related experiences that indicate a continuing interest in a specific profession.
+Ideally, you should have medically related experiences that indicate a continuing interest in your specific profession.
 This does not mean that you have to spend an inordinate amount of time in medical settings, but rather that you should, during your undergraduate years, try to maintain as much contact with the profession as possible, on an ongoing basis.
 For example, if you “shadow” a physician for the month of January, subsequently you might want to volunteer in a hospital or clinic a few hours a week during semesters and during summers.
 As another example, you might (having completed Emergency Medical Technician training at Colby during a Jan Plan) volunteer with Colby Emergency Response, or in the emergency room of a local hospital during semesters, and then continue this or similarly relevant work during summers.

 Pre-veterinary students may volunteer in a local clinic (there are several in Waterville), and then in a clinic closer to home during the summer months.